kotx/menhera/README.md

 ## How do I use Menhera?
 **First of all please please please fork this repo first.
 Using my repo as a redirect uri is a gaping security hole because you don't control it.**
+I also might change my username, breaking all existing redirect URIs.

-Add the following redirect URL to your application: https://YOUR_USERNAME.github.io/menhera/auth.html
+Add the following redirect URI to your application: https://YOUR_USERNAME.github.io/menhera/auth.html

 The page will provide a code and state that are provided in this format: `code:state`.